STIW2024/E-Hydrophonics-System/README.md

-# Welcome to the E-Hydroponics-System wiki!
+# Welcome to the E-Hydroponics-System!

 ## Group Members